run-ai/docs/docs/Researcher/Walkthroughs/quickstart-mig.md

 1. Stating the amount of GPU memory we require
 2. Requiring a partition of explicit size using NVIDIA terminology.

-The result are three MIG partitions of 10GB each.
+The result is three MIG partitions of 10GB each.
 You can verify that by running `nvidia-smi`, at the GPU node level:

 ``` hl_lines="14"
 +-----------------------------------------------------------------------------+